Guilleloma/K-VRC/README.md

 - Adjust the audio capture parameters and other behaviors by modifying `config.py` as needed.
 - Check out the example directories in `audio/audio_examples`, `servo_examples`, `face/oled_examples`, etc., for additional functionality and usage examples.
 - Further details on internal workings (such as using the Whisper API or TTS control) can be found in the respective modules under `chat/stt`, `chat/tts`, and other directories.

+## Development Process

+This project follows a structured branching strategy to ensure code quality and stability:

+- **trunk**: The main stable branch containing production-ready code.
+- **development**: The integration branch where features are combined and tested.
+- **feature branches**: Individual branches created from development for specific modifications.

+### Workflow

+1. All development work begins by creating a feature branch from the **development** branch.
+2. Once a feature is complete, it's merged back into the **development** branch.
+3. After thorough testing in the development branch, changes are merged into the **trunk** branch.

+### Merge Guidelines

+- We do not use fast-forward merges to maintain clear branch history.
+- All merges require commit messages to document the purpose of the merge.
+- This approach ensures that the repository history can be clearly visualized in tools like Gitgraph.

+Contributors should follow this workflow to maintain project stability and facilitate collaborative development.

 ## License
 This project is distributed under the MIT License.
 For more details, see the LICENSE file in the repository.